whatwg/cookiestore/explainer.md

 will likely require changes in the behavior of `WinINet`-based user agents but should bring their behavior into concordance with most modern user agents.

-This API adopts the interpretation of Max-Age=0 common to most modern browsers.

 ## Using the async cookies API

 *Note:* This is largely inspired by the [API sketch](https://github.com/bsittler/async-cookies-api/issues/14)